Big feelings. Conflicting feelings. Arguing in my head. Telling myself I shouldn't feel that way (especially about performance anxiety!).

 The first step is always identifying the voices in your head.
 When you catch yourself in an internal battle, ask yourself, what individual voices are arguing right now?
 Who are they?
 See if you can separate the desires into different parts or persons or categories.
 Notice that these voices are not you, but only one part of you.

-The act of identifying the voices goes a long way to releasing the intensity and pressure in our heads.
-Melissa has a great exercise located here on her website.
+The act of identifying the voices goes a long way to releasing the intensity and pressure inside.
+My coach, Melissa Sandfort has a great exercise located here on her website.